-What don’t you want?
 After you paint a wall, you DO NOT want to have to say, “Wha?
 ANOTHER coat?”
 And you may have had a bad experience with clean up.
 That is why it is better first to learn how to paint a wall the correct way.
 We also have an entire post just about power rollers: big time savers.

 All that hassle is now going to vanish.
 There are some other posts that I’m going to link to, and they will put some flesh on the bones, but here is the quick checklist.